devmattmar/journal/README.md

 ## How to use locally ?

 - Clone this repository.
-- 'composer install' in terminal.
+- composer install in terminal.
 - php artisan migrate
 - php artisan serve
 - register then use the app.